 What is RUM?

-- Page load times that are dissected into Network Traffic Time and DOM Ready Time so you can pinpoint the exact stage during page load where your bottlenecks are occurring.
+- Page load times that are dissected into Network Time, DOM Loading, and Page Rendering components so you can pinpoint the exact stage during page load where your bottlenecks are occurring.

 - Client-side traces that are merged with their server-side counterpart so you get a complete slice of the entire request and response for your application.

 The RUM link is hidden in the Settings dropdown of Retrace by default.
 Please contact [email protected] if you are interested in participating in the Beta.

 <head> tag as possible for every HTML page you want to gather data for in your application.
 Placing the script in the head tag before all other scripts will ensure more accurate timings of the UI components while not impacting page performance.